 Hecate, being a goddess outpowered Lilith in any sense, besides Claudia and Regina were now her followers in a form of payment from being rescued.

-I do feel bad about Lilith, it doesn’t matter how the girls want to call it but she was betrayed and no wonder why she is against them, however something that Hecate said stayed on my mind, Regina and Claudia are still consorting with Lilith to find a way to get back to her probably they actually have feelings for her, I feel Lilith developed certain feeling towards them as well, nonetheless, there was some kind of slavery, mistreatment involved so I’m not sure the girls are telling me the whole truth, probably something shameful that they prefer not to tell me.
+I do feel bad about Lilith, it doesn’t matter how the girls want to call it but she was betrayed and no wonder why she is against them, however something that Hecate said stayed on my mind, Regina and Claudia are still consorting with Lilith to find a way to get back to her probably they actually have feelings for her, I feel Lilith developed certain feelings toward them as well, nonetheless, there was some kind of slavery, mistreatment involved so I’m not sure the girls are telling me the whole truth, probably something shameful that they prefer not to tell me.

 I told Regina and Claudia I needed to go to the basement to what they said; “sure, go ahead but be aware of the things in there.”

-They just left, quite strange when they usually stay there while I’m going down just in case anything happens, however they must be busy with their love triangle and I was worried about Leann, I still have nothing from Hecate despite the deal we had.
+They just left the house which I found strange, when they usually stay there while I’m going down just in case anything happens, however they must be busy with their love triangle and I was worried about Leann, I still have nothing from Hecate despite the deal we had.

-I went down that staircase, I thought if I encounter another sphynx, it would be easier to kill, let’s see if what they told me about the stone is true, if Hecate isn’t bringing her back, I’ll definitely try with the resurrection power of the stone, also I need a replacement for Leann in there…
+I went down that staircase, I thought if I encounter another sphynx, it would be easier to kill, let’s see if what they told me about the stone is true, if Hecate isn’t bringing Leann back, I’ll definitely try with the resurrection power of the stone, also I need a replacement for her in there . . .

-I kept going down and to my surprise I found the Soul Demonica book sitting on top of an altar quite similar to where the stone was, not in my house where I left it, I felt it was odd but I went to grab it and started going through its pages, I was thunderstruck, my commands were replaced with other things, the book had written stuff that I didn’t put in there, it could be easily read; “summoning the sphynxes, befriend the Demonica, keep her in the loop, start her sexual awakening, lure her into the inner circles of hell…”
+I kept going down and to my surprise I found the Soul Demonica book sitting on top of an altar quite similar to where the stone was, not in my house where I left it, I felt it was odd but I went to grab it and started going through its pages, I was thunderstruck, my commands were replaced with other things, the book had written stuff that I didn’t put in there, it could be easily read; “summoning the sphynxes, befriend the Demonica, keep her in the loop, start her sexual awakening, lure her into the inner circles of hell . . .”

 And many other things, basically everything that has been happening or that is going to happen had been previously written by someone on the book but who?